 The advanced level of News in Slow Spanish is definitely the weakest of the three levels.
 But it’s still not bad.
 I’d first recommend those considering this level to try watching native news programs on their own.
-If they find those too hard, then it could definitely be worth subscribing to the advanced plan.
+If they find those too hard, then it could definitely be worth getting access to the material in the advanced level.

 I expected to enjoy News in Slow Spanish but came away super impressed.

 The intermediate level is ridiculously good value.
 The beginner level is a great resource for those who have learned some Spanish but feel like they’ve forgotten everything.
 The advanced level can be a very useful crutch for those that are nearly ready for native materials but aren’t quite there yet.

 You can try News in Slow Spanish for free before deciding to subscribe.
 The first five lessons of the beginner course are available for free.